StarBlitz840/StarRobot2024/README.md

 # StarBlitz #840 Robot 2023-2024

-This repository used for store code, managing versions, allow contributing together for the FLL masterpiece robot challenge
+This repository used for store code, managing versions and allow contributing together for the FLL masterpiece robot challenge

 ## Structure